This creamy orange smoothie is perfect for those days when you need a quick pick-me-up. It’s delicious, nutritious, and super easy to make.

 Pour all of the ingredients into your blender and turn it on.
 Since I use a lot of ice, I like to start on a low speed and work my way up to high.

 The longer you blend it the smoother it will be.
 In fact, I typically blend mine for at least 30 seconds.
+My blender is powerful.

 That might not seem like a long time.
 But when you know what you’re about to drink, it seems like forever.
+However, if your blender isn’t as powerful, let it run another 15 to 20 seconds.

 Best Blender for Frozen Fruit Smoothies